MRX8024/motors-sync/wiki/EN.md

 [motors_sync]
 axes: x,y
 #    Axes on which calibration will be performed.
-accel_chip_x:
-accel_chip_y:
+accel_chip:
 #    Accelerometers for vibration collection: adxl345 / mpu9250 / lis2dw,
-#    etc. Are indicated for each axis on which calibration is performed.
+#    etc. Are indicated general or for axis on which calibration is
+#    performed, for example - accel_chip_x or accel_chip_y.
 #microsteps: 16
 #    Maximum microstepping displacement of the stepper motor rotor.
 It's
 #    not necessary to increase the value above 16 with 20t pulley, these